OwenLewis/Spring21_Math412/README.md

 They can be found above ([pplane](https://github.com/OwenLewis/Spring21_Math412/blob/master/pplane8.m) and [dfield](https://github.com/OwenLewis/Spring21_Math412/blob/master/dfield8.m)).
 It does not matter precisely which folder you place them in, but put them somewhere where that you will remember and they will not get lost in the clutter.
 Open Matlab as you normally would.
-Navigate to the directory where you have saved pplane8.m and dfield.m.
+Navigate to the directory where you have saved pplane8.m and dfield8.m.
 This can be done one of two ways.
 One option is to use commands in the "Command Window".
 For example, you could type the command